Getting Started: Document Viewer with ASP.NET Core and Linux WSL Support

 Prerequisites

-You need to download and install the trial version of TX Text Control .NET Server for ASP.NET to host the required backend:
+You need to download and install the trial version of TX Text Control .NET Server to host the required backend:

 - Download Trial Version